 The maiden (intern) year consists of a half year rotation in psychiatry and a half year rotation in neurology and medicine, with an optional rotation in pediatrics.
 Some of the residents start with psychiatry; the others start with medicine or neurology.

-Residents ease into in-house calls with “buddy calls” where they are paired with senior residents for the first few calls.
+Residents ease into in-house calls with "buddy calls" where they are paired with senior residents for the first few calls.
 They learn history-taking, documentation, decision making, and system-based learning.
-After 1 or 2 buddy calls, each PGY-I starts “supervisory calls” where they take increasing responsibility in the calls in the presence of a senior resident.
+After 1 or 2 buddy calls, each PGY-I starts "supervisory calls" where they take increasing responsibility in the calls in the presence of a senior resident.
 For most PGY-I residents, their first independent call comes after at least 5 buddy/supervisory calls.
 The maximum call duration on weekends is 12 hours.
-Each PGY-I resident gets one golden weekend a month with no calls.
-We do not have PGY-Is take independent calls for at least the first four weeks of their residency.
+Each PGY-I resident gets one golden weekend per month with no calls.
+PGY-Is do not take independent calls for at least the first four weeks of their residency.

 The Medicine rotation consists of four 4-week blocks.
 The focus is on the development of the basic medical skills and training necessary as a medical provider.
 The residents rotate at EOVA or UH.
 The training is divided between inpatient care, ambulatory care, and emergency medicine.
 Typically, there are no solo calls and a resident's team consists of one or two co-residents and a supervising senior medical resident.

 The PGY-II year consists of rotations in EOVA, UH, HUMC and sometimes, UBHC.
 Residents are also introduced to Consultation-Liaison Psychiatry, Emergency Psychiatry and Outpatient Psychiatry.

 Residents build on skills learned in PGY-I year and develop a more in depth approach to patient care.